-The extraordinary plan against violence, which will be two-yearly, will be monitored annually by the Department of Equal Opportunities, led by the Prime Minister's Adviser on Equal Opportunities (Italy no longer has a Minister for Equal Opportunities).
-The plan was implemented in first instance, by a Decree of the Prime Minister of 25 August 2015; then, once the first plan expired, a new plan has been provided for the period 2017-2020.
+The extraordinary plan against violence, which will be two-yearly, will be monitored annually by the Minister for Equal Opportunities and Family.
+The first plan was implemented by a Decree of the Prime Minister of 25 August 2015 and after the first plan expired, a new plan was published for the period 2017-2020.
 The new plan contains measures aimed at: the prevention of violence against women by raising social awareness, professional training and social education, and treatment of abusers; the support of women who have experienced violence by the creation and the consolidation of specialist support services and shelters, economic and financial empowerment of women and incentives to housing autonomy; the prosecution and punishment of the perpetrators of violence; regular monitoring of the plan's effects and impact; constitution of a control room to coordinate the local and national policies geared towards tackling violence against women.97